How To Save Money On Amtrak Tickets

 13) Use Amtrak’s Points & Cash Program

-Amtrak’s Points & Cash program lets you combine Amtrak Guest Rewards points with cash to book travel, providing flexibility in payment options.
+Amtrak’s Points & Cash program allows you to combine Amtrak Guest Rewards points with cash to book travel, offering flexibility in payment options.

 You need at least 100 points to participate, and the feature is available exclusively on Amtrak.com and the Amtrak app.
 This program allows you to tailor your spending and maximize your rewards.
 For more details, visit Amtrak Points & Cash.